 4 Social Selling Tips for GROWING your Sales Pipeline!

-Listen to me very closely on this one… Whatever you do –
+Listen to me very closely on this one… As a salesperson, whatever you do –

-DO NOT engage in online or offline sales prospecting, whether that’s through social selling, emailing prospects or even placing a phone call, until you have fixed your personal and professional branding problem.
-Here’s why – I’m going to bet that:
+DO NOT engage in online or offline sales prospecting, whether that’s through social selling tactics, emailing potential customers or even placing a phone call, until you have fixed your professional and personal brand.
+Here’s why:

 Your LinkedIn profile and your resume are two entirely different entities.

-One of the pillars of LinkedIn’s social selling index, (which, by the way, is a super helpful barometer for measuring your social selling skills and execution), is to engage with insights.
+One of the pillars of the LinkedIn SSI – social selling index, (which, by the way, is a super helpful barometer for measuring your social selling skills and execution), is to engage with insights.
 And engage with insights, you shall!

-By liking, commenting, and sharing relevant content that your prospects share on LinkedIn and Twitter, you will position yourself as a respected leader in your industry.
+By liking, commenting, and sharing relevant content that your prospects share on social media like LinkedIn, Facebook and Twitter, you will position yourself as a respected leader in your industry.
 Better yet, if you are consistent, your prospect will think of you and want to call you when they need a problem solved.

 Oh come on, let’s be honest here.
 You bring your iPhone into the bathroom, and so do your buyers!
 Might as well make productive use of that time.
 The thing is, growing your sales pipeline is a time investment.
 Mastering social selling must be part of that investment, and if you’re short on time to begin with, you need to get crafty.Use your Bathroom Time Wisely & implement #SoicalSelling & #SalesTips which explode your Pipeline! @M_3jrClick To Tweet

-By incorporating these four social selling tips & strategies into your daily routine and budgeting your time accordingly, you’ll be well on your way to becoming a social selling pro.
+By incorporating this and four into your daily routine and budgeting your time accordingly, you’ll be well on your way to becoming a social selling expert and achieve social selling success!